Easy Ways To Have Deep Conversations And Get Guys To Open Up To You

 When a guy is opening up to you, be almost clinical in your responses.
 Do not judge.
 Do not criticize or noticeably gasp when he tells you something embarrassing or crazy or bad that he did.
 Make him feel like it is perfectly normal, then show him more curiosity.
 In other words, just give the other person room to speak!

 Psychiatrists have the skill of being able to let someone speak and ask questions to prompt them to dig deeper.
 Be generous and probe for him to give more: What was that like?
 What else happened?
 Are there other things you are worried/excited about at the moment?
 Had you always wanted to do that?

 People tend to reveal themselves when they feel like they (a) have PLENTY of room to speak, (b) won’t be judged for their actions, and (c) feel like you are curious to hear their answers.
 Do this and people will instantly feel at ease in bringing any conversation to you.

 People want to share their wisdom.
-If you want a guy to open up, ask for his advice about what he does.
+If you want someone to open up, just ask for his advice about what they love.
 This goes especially for guys who are ambitious and have lots of life experience they want to share.

-Ask things like: “What would you tell someone starting off in your business today?”
+Ask things like: “What would you tell someone starting off in your work today?”